apollographql/rust-best-practices/book/chapter_06.md

 * Prefer generics/static dispatch when you control the call site and want performance.
 * Use dynamic dispatch when you need abstraction, plugins or mixed types. 🚨 Runtime cost.
-* If you are not sure, start with generics, trait bound them - then use `Box<dyn Trait>` when flexibility outwighs speed.
+* If you are not sure, start with generics, trait bound them - then use `Box<dyn Trait>` when flexibility outweighs speed.

 > Favor static dispatch until your trait needs to live behind a pointer.